Pepelius/pickyourfood-recipe-app/README.md

 I think this project was an exciting return to React for me, as I've taken the complete React courses over two years ago, from where I wasn't able to recover much.
 Lots of Google, a couple of issues solved with the help of the wonderful React community @Discord and a lot of commitment is what it took.\
 \
-There are many things I would re-structure or think over - which I might do after this project gets checked up by the Dev-ops.\
+There are many things I would re-structure or think over - which I will return to at some point in the near future.\
 \
 My biggest regret at this point is that I didn't realize to check the limitations of the Edamam API I chose for this project beforehand.
 The 10 requests/minute limitation is very little to work with, especially since - the way I see it - fetching a list of recipes differs from fetching a single recipe by ID.\